babarai45/ShopHub/docs/ADMIN_GUIDE.md

-# ShopHub Admin Guide 🎛️
+# Order2Wear Admin Guide 🎛️

-## How to Manage ShopHub as an Administrator
+## How to Manage Order2Wear as an Administrator

-This guide explains how to manage all aspects of ShopHub through the admin panel.
+This guide explains how to manage all aspects of Order2Wear through the admin panel.

 ---